featurevisor/featurevisor/docs/vue.md

 ## Optimization

-Given the nature of components in React, they can re-render many times.
+Given the nature of components in Vue.js, they can re-render many times.

 You are advised to minimize the number of calls to Featurevisor SDK in your components by using memoization techniques.